 Most nowadays have a section for digital coupons.
 They work by having you “clip” the coupon on the app by tapping it.

-The digital coupon is then added to your virtual wallet and is linked with your frequent shopper card.
+The digital coupon is then added to your virtual wallet and is linked with your store rewards card.

 When you go shopping and scan your card, the digital coupon is redeemed and you save money.